 In a world that continues to go “green”, TPO can meet that demand.
 TPO products provide energy efficiencies and are 100% recyclable, being made from products that are non-hazardous to the environment.
 This makes it an excellent candidate for small and large commercial projects with an emphasis on environmental impact.

 The acronym PVC is widely associated with irrigation or drainage pipes.
 Though PVC roofing membrane is a hard material, it consists of a chemical property that makes it more pliable.
 A key difference that sets PVC apart from TPO is the chemical formulation.
 PVC’s formulation has not changed over time because it has continually proven to last in the field.
 This material is typically used in restaurants, factories, and other structures in which off-gassing might be a concern.
 TPO’s formulations have been changed quite often to try to help its lifespan.
 TPO does not last as long as PVC and is more of a commodity product.

 In most cases, TPO and PVC are viewed as highly comparable.
 PVC has been a staple in the industry longer, and for that reason, it is trusted by a slightly wider margin.
 With technology advancing in nearly all industries, there is a constant demand for new and less expensive products or options.
 TPO has used that demand to create a placeholder for itself in the marketplace.

 Both products offer substantial benefits to roofing solutions.
 Ultimately, what separates the two products the most is your project specifications.
 That’s where we come in.
 The experts at Parsons Roofing are industry leaders in commercial roof membrane applications and can provide you with the best advice for your setting.
-Schedule a free consultation today to receive non-biased, trustworthy consulting that is catered to your roofing needs.
+Schedule a roof inspection today to receive non-biased, trustworthy consulting that is catered to your roofing needs.